beginning of content

 Foods with high levels of purines include:

 It's best to seek the advice of your doctor or dietitian before making any changes to your diet.
-Most people with gout find that a healthy, balanced diet — along with medicine — is enough to reduce their uric acid levels.
+Most people find that a healthy, balanced diet — along with medicine — is enough to manage their gout.

 Resources and support